 Allen MDS 317-EX

 This is the only Allen MDS 317-EX in the United Kingdom.
-Developed from the popular MDS lll, the 317-EX is a true full console digital Cinema Organ.
+Developed from the popular MDS lll, the 317-EX is a true full console digital cinema organ.
 The large console features two stop rails, together with a full complement of thumb and toe pistons.
 Built for a private residence in Derbyshire, we purchased the organ in 2006 and installed it in St Andrews Church in Penistone, where it was used for our weekly series of Thursday Lunchtime Organ Concerts until 2018, when this series was moved to the Astoria Centre.
-We are hoping to install the Allen Organ at the Astoria Centre at some point in the future.
+The Allen organ has been featured alongside the Compton organ at the Astoria Centre since January 2024.

 The Conn 651 was built in the 1970s and would have cost around the same price as a terrace house at this time.
 Considered to be the ultimate electronic theatre organ when built, our example has a fascinating history.
 It was this actual Conn 651 that Reginald Dixon played at the famous organ concert at the Royal Albert Hall as well as ‘on-tour’.
 There is a small silver plaque attached to the console with an engraving of Reginald Dixon’s signature to commemorate this.
 The history of this instrument doesn’t end there, as it was subsequently owned by Nigel Ogden - Presenter of the long-running BBC Radio Two show “The Organist Entertains” for over 25 years.
 Nigel very kindly donated the organ to the Astoria Centre and featured it in concert here in 2019.

 The Conn 652 at the Astoria Centre was built around 1982.
 Similar to its predecessor (Conn 651), the cost of the 652 would have been around the same price as a small house.
 The Conn 652 has many more features than the 651, including a tuned percussion section, as well as numerous Couplers, which broadens the console specification and the flexibility of the instrument.